Famous Books Written By Psychiatrists

 Connecting with mental health professionals online

-If you’re interested in learning more about mental health conditions, whether because you are experiencing challenges or know someone who is, it may help to seek professional support in addition to reading about mental health.
-If you don’t have time to see a therapist in person, you might consider online therapy.
+If you’re interested in learning more about mental health conditions, whether because you are experiencing psychological challenges or know someone who is, it may help to seek professional support in addition to reading about mental health.
+If you don’t have time to see a psychologist in person, you might consider online therapy.

-With online therapy at BetterHelp, you can typically be matched with a therapist within 48-72 hours, so you can begin to get your mental health questions answered without being put on a long waiting list.
+With online psychotherapy at BetterHelp, you can typically be matched with a therapist within 48-72 hours, so you can begin to get your mental health questions answered without being put on a long waiting list.
 You can connect with a licensed mental health professional via phone, live chat, or videoconferencing at a time that works for your schedule.

-Numerous peer-reviewed studies have demonstrated the effects of online therapy.
+Numerous peer-reviewed, written studies have demonstrated the effects of online therapy.
 One review of 17 studies found that online CBT was “more effective than face-to-face CBT at reducing depression symptom severity.”
 One of the random controlled trials in the study also found online CBT to be more cost-effective than in-person therapy.

 Takeaway